ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/stats_linearregression.md

 ---
+noindex: true
-Title: "Linear Regression - ScottPlot 4.1 Cookbook"
+title: "Linear Regression - ScottPlot 4.1 Cookbook"
 Description: "A regression module is available to simplify the act of creating a linear regression line fitted to the data."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71